wordofwarning/wordofwarning.org/current/2026-turn/index.md

 #### Credits
 [Turn](/hab/turn) 2026 produced by [hÅb](/hab); supported by <a href="https://www.cheshiredance.org" target="_blank">Cheshire Dance</a>, <a href="https://contactmcr.com" target="_blank">Contact</a>, <a href="https://projectauske.com" target="_blank">Project Auske</a>, and using public funding by Arts Council England.
 Thanks to <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>.

-Image: Clara Selberg, due to appear in Turn 2026 at Contact
+Image: Clara Selberg, due to appear in Turn 2026 at Contact (credit: Wiswould Wise Productions)

 #### Website
 <a href="https://turnmcr.org" target="_blank">turnmcr.org</a>